Community money - invested by the community

 Our third and final investment plan started in February ’22.
 From consultation and research on community needs, we decided to continue with the same priorities as before – Access to Health and Wellbeing Opportunities for All; Access to Skills and Development for Children and Young People; Access to Resilience-building Opportunities for Individuals, Groups, Hubs and Spaces; Delivering the Plan & Building our Team and Legacy.

-We aim to build a strong organisation with a clear vision for making an impact in the Radstock and Westfield area.
+We aim to build a strong organisation with a clear vision for making an impact in the Radstock and Westfield area and are receiving professional support to develop our community interest company to carry on after the Big Local funds have ended (March 2026!).

 Projects supported so far